 About Dr. Joe Hayden

 Dr. Joe Hayden is a former television news writer, reporter and producer, specializes in media history and politics.
 He is the author of two books on presidential-press relations (Covering Clinton and A Dubya in the Headlights), a third on American journalists at the end of World War I (Negotiating in the Press) and a fourth on Southern editors during the Civil War (Journalism in the Fallen Confederacy).
 In 2018, he co-produced a documentary on civil rights activism in Memphis, Once More at the River.
 He is currently at work on a history of disinformation in the U.S. (Routledge, 2023).
 He has taught writing for more than 20 years and published two books on the subject: The Little Grammar Book (Marion Street Press, 2012) and a companion volume dedicated to style, The Little Style Book (Marion Street Press, 2015).
 In 2008, he received the Thomas W. Briggs Award for Excellence in Teaching.
 In 2015, Dr. Hayden received a Faudree Professorship, a 3-year appointment.
-He has also taught in Mainz, Germany and in Cairo, Egypt.
+He has also taught in Germany, Egypt, and China.